 Know Before You Go

 Here’s what you need to know before signing up for an in-person tour.
-Each tour takes approximately 30 – 60 minutes, depending on the questions the group has.
+Tours takes approximately 60 – 90 minutes, depending on the questions the group has.
 The sites you will be visiting are critical pieces of infrastructure built for function as part of the flood defense system, and therefore, are not ADA compliant.
-Depending on which site you request to tour, you may need to walk for some distance, handle rough terrain, climb several flights of stairs, etc. There are also potential fall risks from great heights.
+You may need to walk for some distance, handle rough terrain, climb several flights of stairs, etc. There are also potential fall risks from great heights.
 Tour groups that include children, especially school groups, should ensure there are enough chaperones to supervise all minors.

 We ask that all tour requests be submitted at least 2 weeks prior to requested tour date.
 Tours are generally scheduled for Tuesdays-Thursday.
 Special requests for Friday tours may be made but are not guaranteed.

-As both tour locations have outdoor components, attendees should check the weather before leaving home and consider bringing items such as sun screen and bug spray.
+The tour is primarily outdoors so attendees should check the weather before leaving home and consider bringing items such as sunscreen and bug spray.
 For this same reason, tours may be cancelled by FPA-East staff due to inclement weather.
 Parties wishing to cancel are required to provide notice a minimum of 24 hours prior to the start time of their scheduled tour.
 The ability to reschedule a cancelled tour within the same week is not guaranteed.

 ***Camera photography is allowed dependent upon location.
 However, drone operation is prohibited at both sites.